CodeAwhile/long-comment-filter/readme.txt

 3. Search for "Long Comment Filter"
 4. Click "Install"
 5. Click "Activate"
-6. Navigate to Settings > Short Comment Filter to customize the plugin settings.
+6. Navigate to Settings > Long Comment Filter to customize the plugin settings.
 7. If you wish to use client side JavaScript filtering, make sure your comment form has ID "commentform" and your comment textbox has ID "comment"